 Too busy for in-office sessions?

-Secure, online video or telephone counseling available for CALIFORNIA and IDAHO clients (and soon HAWAII).
+Secure, online video & telephone counseling (telehealth) available for clients in

 TELEPSYCHOLOGY OFFERED FOR COVID-19 SOCIAL DISTANCING POLICY

 I hope you and your family are doing well in this unprecedented time.
 Currently, I am seeing clients via video conference or telephone (also called telepsychology or telehealth).
 I have asked all clients to opt for a telepsychology due to COVID-19-related risks.
 When in-session meetings are available, I ask that clients not attend in-office if they are not feeling well or have been exposed to anybody they suspect has COVID-19.
 I am also practicing strict hygiene protocol with doorknobs and toys and have removed touchable items from the waiting and treatment rooms.
 If you choose to come in, please wash your hands before arriving.
 If you’d like to schedule a telepsychology session, please call, text or email and I’ll schedule a link.
 Online credit card payment options are available and insurances increasingly reimburse telehealth (call to make sure what your individual policy covers).
 Take care of yourself.
 We are all in this together. ♥︎

 Because when life gets in the way, it’s super convenient and easy to have your psychologist to yourself at the click of a button!